 CAVEAT: No graduate credit will be awarded if COM4445 has been successfully completed.

 The course explores the relationship between management and communications, providing the students with the tools to improve their organizational communication skills.
-Topics include effective application of managerial and communication skills, motivational theories, and the importance of communication skills in a changing environment.
+Topics include effective application of managerial and communication skills, motivational theories, management theories, and communication theories.